Voice of the Customer (VOC)

 External customers are not part of the organization but are impacted by it.
 End users, Intermediate customers, and impacted parties are described in more detail below.
-Generally, external customers play a critical role by providing the major portion of company revenues.
+Generally, external customers play a critical role by providing a major portion of company revenues.

 - End Users

 The category of external customers includes those that purchase a product or service for their own use.
-In this case, they would be the “end user” of the product.
+In this case, they would be the “end-user” of the product.

 - Intermediate Customers

-Intermediate customers purchase the product or service and then resell, repackage, modify, or assemble the product for sale to an end user.
-These “channels” can provide volume sales opportunities for a business, but will have significantly different requirements than end users.
+Intermediate customers purchase the product or service and then resell, repackage, modify, or assemble the product for sale to an end-user.
+These “channels” can provide volume sales opportunities for a business but will have significantly different requirements than end-users.

 Examples of intermediate customers include: